- 4-hour rush available for Thai National ID Card

 Using your Irish (Gaeilge) document abroad

-Once a file has cleared MFA and the Irish (Gaeilge) embassy in Bangkok, the receiving office abroad usually accepts it without further questions.
+Our service-level commitment is first-attempt acceptance by the destination Irish (Gaeilge) authority; if a file is refused because of a defect in our translation, we correct and re-file it at our own cost.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 FAQ